techidaily/site-win11-tips/source/_posts/how-to-recover-lost-downloads-in-chrome-on-your-windows-pc.md

 ## 7\.
 Ensure There Are No DNS Issues

  You may also be prohibited from downloading files from your browser due to restrictions imposed by your ISP or public network administrator.
 If you're using a school network, you're more likely to experience this problem.
 To rule out this possibility, you should change your DNS.
-If you've never changed DNS before, check out our guide on[how to change DNS settings in Windows](https://www.makeuseof.com/change-dns-settings-windows-11/) .
+If you've never changed DNS before, check out our guide on [how to change DNS settings in Windows](https://www.makeuseof.com/change-dns-settings-windows-11/) .

 ## 8\.
 Reset or Reinstall Chrome